-As an example, when you create a virtual machine called "Example VM", you will find that VirtualBox creates taken snapshots, they will appear in a Snapshots subfolder.
-For each VM, you can change the location of its snapshots folder in the VM settings.
+As an example, when you create a virtual machine called "Example VM", you will find that VirtualBox creates

 - 1. the folder \$HOME/VirtualBox VMs/Example VM/ and, in that folder,

 - 2. the settings file Example VM.vbox and

 - 3. the virtual disk image Example VM.vdi.